jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="testaccordion3" %}

+If you need empty accordions to be hidden you can use some CSS to hide empty accordions.

+{% include demo-side-by-side.html demo="testaccordion4" %}

+The CSS in the `accordion.css` file is:

+{% highlight css %}
+div.accordion-item:has(.accordion-body:empty) h2 {
+    display: none;
+}

+div.accordion-item:has(.accordion-body:empty) div {
+    display: none;
+}
+{% endhighlight %}

 When using functions like these that change the HTML structure of the screen, it is very important not to forget to call the functions that insert closing HTML tags, like `end_accordion()` in this example.
 If